Core District Real Estate Guide

 Is Core District the same as East Village or Columbia District?

-No. The searches overlap, but Core District value depends on the exact tower, street activity, parking, monthly costs, and office-core convenience, so Frederick compares the specific building and stack first.
+No. The searches overlap, but Core District value depends on the exact tower, street activity, garage/driveway setup, monthly costs, and office-core convenience.
+Use the specific building and stack first, not a Downtown assumption.

 How should Core District sellers price a condo?

-Sellers should start with closest building and floor-plan comps, then adjust for parking, storage, views, HOA strength, amenities, updates, rental rules, and active 92101 alternatives.
+If you are selling, start with closest building and floor-plan comps, then adjust for off-street setup, storage, views, association strength, amenities, updates, rental rules, and active 92101 alternatives.

 What ZIP and area filter does this Core District page use?

-Frederick can use 92101 as a starting area filter.
-Frederick narrows the review to Core District buildings, office-core and trolley access, parking, monthly costs, HOA health, street activity, and comparisons with East Village, Columbia District, Cortez Hill, Little Italy, and Marina District options.
+Start with the specific location and property details, then focus on Core District buildings, office-core and trolley access, car storage, monthly costs, association health, street activity, and comparisons with East Village, Columbia District, Cortez Hill, Little Italy, and Marina District options.